 )

-assert result.data # Agent produced a response
+assert result.output # Agent produced a response

 # Check the mock DB was not called for this query